Looking to improve code quality, maintainability, or team collaboration? Discover how Test Driven Development (TDD) can be your ally!

 Tools and Libraries

-In the Java and Agile contexts, several tools and libraries can facilitate TDD.
+In the Java and Agile contexts, several tools and libraries can support TDD.
 JUnit is perhaps the most popular testing framework used in Java for this purpose.
 Additionally, mocking libraries like Mockito prove invaluable for simulating conditions and scenarios that are challenging to produce during testing.

 Best Practices